-The above diagnoses among men did not vary much by age.
-Injuries, conditions affecting the respiratory system, diagnoses of the muscles and skeleton,
+The above diagnoses among men and women did not vary much by age.
+Injuries and diagnoses of the muscles and skeleton ranked among the most frequent diagnoses for men of all ages.
+Among women, the most frequently reported diagnoses were for genitourinary conditions, disorders of the muscles and skeleton, and respiratory diseases.

 Figure 8 shows the frequency of reported diagnoses by occupation for men and women.
-The types of diagnoses did not vary significantly by occupational category among men.
-Among men, digestive disorders appeared in all job categories.
-Respiratory diagnoses and muscles and skeleton conditions appeared in most job categories.
-Women in the various job categories frequently reported injuries, muscles and skeleton conditions, respiratory diseases, and genitourinary disorders.
+The types of diagnoses did not vary significantly by occupational category among men or